IBM/satellite-tracker/doc/CreateFlowManually.md

 * Open up the switch node, name it `Assistant Intents`, and add the property `assistant.intents[0].intent` (after `msg.`).
 We'll have a total of 6 intents, so use the `+add` button to add 5 more.
 Name them: `what`,`where`,`where-historical`,`where-future`, `mode-2d`, and `mode-3d`.

-* Open the top function node, name it `Where is the ISS?`, and paste the [whatIsTheISS.js](../data/NodeRED/Functions/whatIsTheISS.js) code.
+* Open the top function node, name it `What is the ISS?`, and paste the [whatIsTheISS.js](../data/NodeRED/Functions/whatIsTheISS.js) code.

 * The satellite node should already have Sat.
 Type `Space Stations` and Satellite `ISS(ZARYA)`.